 Travel time: 50 minutes by car / 45 minutes by train

-The Palace of Aranjuez is one of the top Royal Sites connected to the Spanish Crown.
-Back in 2001, this Spanish landmark was included in the UNESCO list of World Heritage Cultural Landscapes.
+The Royal Palace of Aranjuez is one of the most important historic sites associated with the Spanish Crown.
+In 2001, this remarkable landmark was added to the UNESCO list of World Heritage Cultural Landscapes.

 12. Valencia